Windfisch/rust-assert-no-alloc/README.md

 assert_no_alloc
 ===============

-This crate provides a custom allocator that allow to temporarily disable memory (de)allocations for a thread.
+This crate provides a custom allocator that allows to temporarily disable memory (de)allocations for a thread.
 If a (de)allocation is attempted anyway, the program will panic.